A Chicago Breast Augmentation Specialist

-For women who want a fuller breast size, but desire a natural option, an autologous fat transfer procedure can be performed to acheive this.
-Natural fat graft breast augmentation involves taking fat from one area of the body, such as the tummy, buttock or hips, and safely purifies and then injects it into the breast until the desired size has been acheived.
-Today's fat transfer methods are safe and effective and have grown in popularity due to advanced medical breakthroughs in both liposuction and fat grafting.
+For women who want a fuller breast size, but desire a natural option, an autologous fat transfer procedure can be performed to achieve this.
+Natural fat graft breast augmentation involves taking fat from one area of the body, such as the tummy, buttock or hips, and safely purifies and then injects it into the breast until the desired size has been achieved.
+Today’s fat transfer methods are safe and effective and have grown in popularity due to advanced medical breakthroughs in both liposuction and fat grafting.

 Keller Funnel Certified

 Dr. Karol Gutowski is proudly certified for the use of the Keller Funnel.

 BREAST AUGMENTATION REVIEWS